FHA HoReCa Logo

 5. Contactless check-in/check-out

-Contactless check-in/check-out lets your guests skip the frustrating waiting lines in the hotel lobby to reach the reception desk.
+Contactless hotel check-in/check-out lets your guests skip the frustrating waiting lines in the hotel lobby to reach the reception desk.
 Through a mobile app or website, guests can check in and check out at their preferred times, reducing the workload on hotel staff.

 For example, Jumeirah Hotel in Dubai offers online check-in and check-out services for an effortless arrival and time-saving departure.